kachayev/fn.py/README.rst

 ``fn.monad.Option`` represents optional values, each instance of ``Option`` can be either instance of ``Full`` or ``Empty``.
 It provides you with simple way to write long computation sequences and get rid of many ``if/else`` blocks.
 See usage examples below.

-Assume, you have ``request`` class that gives you parameter value by it's name.
+Assume that you have ``Request`` class that gives you parameter value by its name.
 To get uppercase notation for non-empty striped value:

 .. code-block:: python

     class Request(dict):
-        @optionable
         def parameter(self, name):
             return self.get(name, None)